sunyumail93/PipeRNAseq/README.md

 Notes:

 1, For Annotation folder, download GTF file from UCSC table browser. `reduced`: Only one location was chosen when one gene duplicates at multiple genomic loci.
+For more details about preprocessing the genome annotation files, see the [Preprocessing tutorial](https://github.com/sunyumail93/PipeRNAseq/blob/master/preprocessing/Preprocessing.md).

 2, `uniqMatching.txt` file contains one-to-one matching from transcript to gene name.